cometbft/cometbft-rs/.github/ISSUE_TEMPLATE/enhancement.md

 <!--

-Please describe the enhancement you would like to see implemented in tendermint-rs.
+Please describe the enhancement you would like to see implemented in cometbft-rs.
 Give as much context as possible.

 -->